wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.9.1 =

+The calendar is no longer blocking typing in the calendar quick edit dialog.

 = 1.9 =

 We are now filtering out all posts with a status of inherit from the calendar so we don't show additional revisions.